Some interesting articles about Steadicams

 to distribute the load as evenly as possible over the body - one size

-sprung arm .
-Inside each section are three titanium springs which are
+articulated sprung arm .
+Inside each section are three titanium springs

-preloaded to match the particular camera/sled weight.
-The arm is attached
+which are preloaded to match the particular camera/sled weight.
+The arm

-to the vest at one end and to the camera/sled at the other and away you
+is attached to the vest at one end and to the camera/sled at the other

 We now have a camera which we can effectively operate about its centre